Brendon45/Software-Engineering/0x09_API/learning_outcomes.md

 ## What is an API

 - An API (Application Programming Interface) is a set of rules and protocols that allows different software applications to communicate with each other.
 It defines the methods and data formats that applications can use to request and exchange information.
+- Its A Mechanism To Communicate And Exchange Data Between Two Services Or Applications
+- API Stands For Application Programming Interface

 ## Real-world example (API):

-- The Google Maps API allows developers to integrate maps, geolocation services, and route planning into their applications.
+1. The Google Maps API allows developers to integrate maps, geolocation services, and route planning into their applications.
 Developers can use the API to request map tiles, geocode addresses, and calculate directions.

+## Lets Take An Example Of A Restaurant(API):

+- A customer is A Client Application And A Chef is An Application Running On The Server.
+- A waiter Acts As An API Who Takes An Order From The Customer And Communicates It To The Chef.
+Once The Food Is Ready.
+The Waiter Collects And Delivers It To The Customer.

+## In The Technical Terms:

+- A Client Applicaion Makes An HTTP Request Call To Another Application To Retrieve Some Data Via An API Call.
+The Application Running On The Server Processes The Request.
+Sometimes Fetches The Data From

 ## What is a REST API